satellite-image-deep-learning/techniques/README.md

 * [sat_cnn](https://github.com/GDSL-UL/sat_cnn) -> code for 2022 [paper](https://www.sciencedirect.com/science/article/pii/S0198971522000461?via%3Dihub): Estimating Generalized Measures of Local Neighbourhood Context from Multispectral Satellite Images Using a Convolutional Neural Network.
 Uses a convolutional autoencoder (CAE)
 * [you-are-here](https://github.com/ZhouMengjie/you-are-here) -> Matlab code for 2020 paper: You Are Here: Geolocation by Embedding Maps and Images
 * [Tensorflow similarity](https://github.com/tensorflow/similarity) -> offers state-of-the-art algorithms for metric learning and all the necessary components to research, train, evaluate, and serve similarity-based models
-* [Train SimSiam on Satellite Images](https://docs.lightly.ai/tutorials/package/tutorial_simsiam_esa.html) using [Lightly](https://docs.lightly.ai/index.html) to generate embeddings that can be used for data exploration and understanding
+* [Train SimSiam on Satellite Images](https://docs.lightly.ai/tutorials/package/tutorial_simsiam_esa.html) using lightly.ai to generate embeddings that can be used for data exploration and understanding
 * [Airbus_SDC_dup](https://github.com/WillieMaddox/Airbus_SDC_dup) -> Project focused on detecting duplicate regions of overlapping satellite imagery.
 Applied to Airbus ship detection dataset

 ## Image retreival